What are age-based discounts?

 This reform was an optional change for health funds.
 As a member-based fund we’re taking the time to understand how offering age-based discounts would affect all our members.
 This is something we’ll continue to work on.

-In the meantime, to help make health cover more accessible for you we’re launching a new hospital and extras package that’s designed for younger people – HCF My Future Basic Plus.
+In the meantime, to help make health cover more accessible for you we launched a new hospital and extras package that’s designed for younger people – HCF My Future Basic Plus.
 This lower-cost package features the treatments and services you’re most likely to need, with more flexibility in how you use your extras.
 Call 13 13 34 for more information on HCF My Future Basic Plus.

 What other options do I have if I’m 18–29?